mholmboe/minff/min.ff/README.txt

-This folder contains forcefield parameters for general (g)MINFF, as well as tailored (t)MINFF parameters for specific mineral (see list below).
+This folder contains forcefield parameters for general (G)MINFF, as well as tailored (T)MINFF parameters for specific mineral (see list below).

 **Lennard-Jones parameters for the general MINFF**

 Lennard-Jones parameters for all metal sites optimized for over 30 mineral synchronously, using the Lennard-Jones parameters for the oxygen atomtypes taken from OPC3 water model fixed.

-* Filename ffnonbonded.itp:
+* Filename ffnonbonded_gminff.itp:
 	- General MINFF for k=0, 250, 500, 1500 kJ/mol/rad2
 	- CLAYFF
 	- Several ion-pair potentials and water models